umairnawaz333/Landingpage/README.md

 - Basic ReactJs knowledge
 - Basic HTML, CSS knowledge

-## Starter files

-You can find all the starter files in `starter-files` branch.
-You can to go to the `starter-files` branch and `download zip` the the starter files or You can clone the project and git checkout to `starter-files` branch.

 ## Getting Started

 After getting the starter files, you need to go the file directory and run